cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 To work on the IDA platform files, starting from a clean `master`:

 * Run `npm run switch-ida` to switch your local filesystem to the IDA variant.
-* You can now run `npm run serve` and work on the files as normal.
+* You can now run `npm run serve` and work on the files as usual.
 * Once you are done with your updates, stop your server and run `npm run switch-main`.
-This will move your changes into the `ida-customisations` folder and restore the main platform files.
+This will move your changes into the `ida-customizations` folder and restore the main platform files.
-* Add the files in `ida-customisations` to your commit and push as usual, to `master`.
+* Add the files in `ida-customizations` to your commit and push to `master`.